|Civil Commitment Brochure available for download courtesy of Once Fallen and wwww.sosen.org!

-Civil commitment is invalidated as currently practiced.
-It is self-evident that current civil commitment laws are used as
+Civil commitment is unconstitutional as currently practiced.
+It is self-evident that current civil commitment laws are used

-detainment rather than treatment, as few individuals ever leave civil commitment centers in anything outside a body bag.
+as detainment rather than treatment, as few individuals ever leave civil commitment centers in anything outside a body

-There is currently no solid plan to determine who is at risk for re-offending, as risk assessments are subject to human
+bag.
+There is currently no solid plan to determine who is at risk for re-offending, as risk assessments are subject to

-bias and misinterpretations.
-Furthermore the scores can simply be ignored by the judges presiding the civil commitment
+human bias and misinterpretations.
+Furthermore the scores can simply be ignored by the judges presiding the civil

-hearing.
-Other methods of assessing risk, such as penile plethysmographs and polygraphs, are largely rejected by the
+commitment hearing.
+Other methods of assessing risk, such as penile plethysmographs and polygraphs, are largely

-courts yet are commonly used in civil commitment centers.
-These tests are not considered scientifically valid and ample
+rejected by the courts yet are commonly used in civil commitment centers.
+These tests are not considered scientifically

-evidence suggests these tests are largely interpreted by human bias rather than fact and may lead to large numbers of
+valid and ample evidence suggests these tests are largely interpreted by human bias rather than fact and may lead to

 If civil commitment is to ever be utilized, the practice should be used only to handle only the “worst of the worst,” utilizing